openstack-archive/git-upstream/README.md

 git-upstream is an open source Python application that can be used to keep in sync with upstream open source projects, mainly OpenStack.

 git-upstream provides new git subcommands to support rebasing of local-carried patches on top of upstream repositories.
-It provides commands to ease the use of git for who needs to integrate big upstream projects in their environment (i.e., feature branch creation/finishing, release starting/finishing).
+It provides commands to ease the use of git for who needs to integrate big upstream projects in their environment.
 The operations are performed using Git commands.

 **Note**: currently git-upstream can be used only for projects that are maintained with Gerrit as it relies on the presence of Change-Id's.
 Nevertheless, the code is quite modular and can be extended to use any part of commit message (e.g., other headers).